 #4 Add tomatoes and bay leaves.
 Stir.
 Cook for 1 hour.
 2 hours is even better.

-#5 Add corn masa and chocolate.
+#5 Add corn masa and dark chocolate.
 Stir until smooth.

 #6 Don’t forget to remove the bay leaves before serving.